MihaiMH/react-drawing-app/README.md

 **General Information**

-A project for drawing.
+A simple project for drawing.
 It allows the user to draw on a canvas.
 Pick the size and the color of the paint and start drawing.

 **Technologies**